layereight/MFRC522-trigger/README.md

 # Roadmap done

+* quit with error when config is broken
 * validate config with JSON schema and log a warning when it's invalid
 * multiple actions per event
 * python unit tests